jbaker8935/switcheroo/design.md

   5. Remaining mobility options sorted by static evaluation delta
 - Killer move tables retain the top two cut-inducing moves per depth to bias future ordering.
+- Moves that would result in an immediate win for the opponent are filtered out during heuristic selection to prevent blunders.

 ### Evaluation Function